Rivukis/Spry/README.md

 When using a protocol to declare the interface for an object, the compiler will tell you if/when the 'fake' doesn't conform.

-### Example Spying an object that has a protocol interface
+### Example making a Spyable version of an object that has a protocol interface

 ```swift
 // The Protocol